-The Ministerie van Volksgezondheid, Welzijn en Sport – VWS (The Ministry of Health, Welfare and Sport), feels that everyone resident in the Netherlands should be able to consult their huisarts (General Practitioner, GP), a hospital, or other care providers whenever necessary.
+The Ministerie van Volksgezondheid, Welzijn en Sport – VWS (Ministry of Health, Welfare and Sport), feels that everyone resident in the Netherlands should be able to consult their huisarts (General Practitioner, family doctor), a hospital, or other care providers whenever necessary.
 Alongside health insurers, care providers and patient organisations, the VWS oversees healthcare services and ensures that residents are offered choices in their own care.

 Choosing a doctor